 When teaching your puppy basic commands, make sure you also teach the all-important “Follow” and “Heel” commands as well.

-PetWave has a nice tutorial here on teaching your puppy the “Heel” command.
+PetWave has an excellent tutorial here on teaching your puppy the “Heel” command.

-Also, take a look at this useful article on teaching your puppy to follow you by dog time.
+Also, look at this helpful article on teaching your puppy to follow you by dog time.

 You should try hard to get your puppy to master these basic commands before he’s all grown up and harder to control on walks.
-If you want more essential commands see our 5 top dog commands to use.
+If you want more essential commands see our 5 top dog commands.

 104. Begin Practicing Other Obedience Commands While on Walks

-Do this after your puppy has at least learned and practiced the command enough during home training.
+Do this after your puppy has learned and practiced the command enough during home training.

 Once you’ve learned how to train a puppy, your puppy understands the command, using the leash for corrections, and treats and extra stops during walks are great ways to reinforce what she has learned at home.

-Besides, teaching your puppy to respond well to commands includes having them obey in all kinds of circumstances and locations.
+Besides, teaching your puppy to respond well to commands includes having them obey in all circumstances and locations.

 105. Exhibit a Calm and Assertive Manner Throughout the Walk